-As a people-centered and purpose led Company, Tapestry believes that a better-made future is one that is both beautiful and responsible.
-Our Environmental, Social and Corporate Governance ("ESG") strategy, the Fabric of Change, aims to unite teams across the Company's business to work to meet our Corporate Responsibility Goals ("ESG Goals") and a shared objective: to create the accessible luxury company of the future that balances true fashion authority with meaningful, positive change.
-The Fabric of Change focuses on three pillars: Our People, Our Planet and Our Communities.
+As a people-centered and purpose led Company, Tapestry's corporate responsibility framework, Our Social Fabric, unites teams across the Company's business to work to meet our 2025 Corporate Responsibility Goals ("2025 Goals") and a shared objective: to create the accessible luxury company of the future that balances true fashion authority with meaningful, positive change.
+Our Social Fabric focuses on three pillars: Our People, Our Planet and Our Communities.